lazyprogrammer/machine_learning_examples/README.md

 Where is the code for your latest courses?
 ==========================================

-Beginning with Tensorflow 2, I started to use Google Colab.
+Beginning with TensorFlow 2, I started to use Google Colab.
 For those courses, unless otherwise noted, the code will be on Google Colab.
 Links to the notebooks are provided in the course.
 See the lecture "Where to get the code" for further details.

 VIP Course Links